-SSC Junior Engineer Exam Syllabus 2020 SSC JE Syllabus 2019 Staff Selection Commission Junior Engineer Exam Syllabus 2020-21 Check SSC JE Latest Exam Pattern 2020 Download Full Pdf File SSC JE Syllabus SSC Jr. Engineer Exam Syllabus 2020 SSC JE Selection Process 2020 SSC JE Paper-I Syllabus 2020 SSC JE Paper-II Syllabus 2020
+SSC Junior Engineer Exam Syllabus 2022 is Available NOW SSC JE Syllabus 2022 Check Staff Selection Commission Junior Engineer Exam Syllabus 2022 Check SSC JE Latest Exam Pattern 2022 Download Full Pdf File SSC JE Syllabus SSC Jr. Engineer Exam Syllabus 2022 SSC JE Selection Process 2022 Check SSC JE Paper-I Syllabus 2022 SSC JE Paper-II Syllabus 2022

 About Recruitment :

-Staff Selection Commission (SSC) holds an examination every year for recruitment to the posts of Junior Engineer.
-SSC is going to conduct a written examination for JE (Civil, Electrical and Mechanical) in CWC, CPWD, MES and other departments.
-All the Eligible Candidates Submitted there Online Application Form For these Posts.
+Staff Selection Commission (SSC) Invited the Applicants for the recruitment of Junior Engineer Posts.
+SSC has conducted a written examination for JE (Civil, Electrical and Mechanical and Quantity Surveying & Contracts) in CWC, CPWD, MES and other departments.
+All the Eligible Candidates Submitted their Online Application Form For these Posts.
 The Process of Application Submission is Conducted Online.
-Application Submission is Started From the Date 13.08.2019 & Commenced Till the Date 12.09.2019.
+The Process of Application Submission is Started From the Date 12/08/2022 & Commenced Till the Date 02/09/2022 For 2022 Examination.
 More Details About the Recruitment is Provided Below.

-SSC Will Soon Conduct the Computer Based Examination (Paper – I).
-Date of Examination Will be Provided Separately.
+SSC Will Conduct the Computer Based Examination (Paper – I) On 14.11.2022 to 16.11.2022.
+Date of Examination Is Provided Separately.
 After that the Paper – II (Conventional) Will be Conducted for the Selected Candidates.
 More Details About the Exam is Provided Below.

 Candidates who are devoted to be a Junior Engineer must have information about exam pattern & syllabus of this exam.
 In this Article we provide you detailed information about Exam Pattern & Syllabus of SSC Junior Engineer Exam.